 How much does it cost to modify parenting plans?

 Costs vary by area and could change over time.
-However, if you are filing in the same county, costs are usually less than $60 for the filing fee, plus additional charges for copying papers, serving papers, or attorneys’ fees.
+However, if you are filing in the same county, costs are usually less than $60 for the filing fee, plus additional charges for copying papers, serving papers, or parenting plan attorney fees.

 If you are filing in a different county, the filing cost is usually around $200, plus other added fees.